-- Buy discounted tickets and a coupon book beforehand: The MN State Fair has advance discount tickets available, and you can also get discounts for vendors at the fair by buying a blue ribbon discount book for around $4.
+- Buy discounted tickets and a coupon book beforehand: The MN State Fair has advance discount tickets available for around a $3 discount per ticket, and you can also get discounts for vendors at the fair by buying a blue ribbon discount book for around $5.

 - Take advantage of free activities: There are a ton of things to do for free at the fair from the art exhibits, skateboarding shows, car shows, dog shows, lumberjack shows to free open air concerts and parades.
 If you’re looking to cut costs, find a few more of these activities and add them to your agenda.

 - Bring your own water to water/snacks: One way we save when we go to the fair is to bring a backpack with us with water and maybe even a couple of snacks.
 We do this especially in years where we’re trying to save.
 Otherwise some booths at the fair will give out free water.